-Have been keeping busy with multiple cover art jobs and looking for a new flat..
-During October and November I worked on a.. secret project which fell through..
-But towards the start of december all of my time was consumed by the new Secret Cinema production "So Long Holly" (screening The Third Man), doing multiple installations in the police department, also including Dr Winkel's flat.
+During October and November I worked on a secret project as a Technical Advisor which was postponed (Secret Cinema: Brazil).
+But towards the start of December all of my time was consumed by the new Secret Cinema production of The Third Man.
+I was working as Area Art Director, designing and dressing multiple installations including the police department and Dr Winkel's flat.
 I collaborated with Helen Haywood and Aurelien Farjon in these areas.
-I also have to thank Luke Harcourt and Adam Pang who were head of the Art Department and helped with the massive props and construction (respectively).
-The event was massive, I helped grease the event with various little extras like design for fake documents, projector slides and helping out Christian Mock in the AV department.
+I also helped with various little extras including designing fake documents, projector slides and assisting Christian Mock for the first time in the AV department.

 Developing ideas for an audio-visual production between me and Daniel Swilley, electroacoustic composer.
-Proceed to project page.
+Click the image to go to the behance project page.